Faster Ray Tracing through Hierarchy Cut Code: Background

-Measurement of traversal path coherence is challenging as traversal paths cannot be known prior to intersection test.
-Instead, \textbf{ray spatial coherence} can be measured and used easily.
-This concept means that the rays are close to each other in world space, having similar origins and directions.
-Rays of similar origins and directions are more likely to intersect with the same BVH nodes and have similar access patterns.
-In other words, rays of high ray spatial coherence are likely to have high traversal path coherence.
-Similar conclusions have been put forward by Moon et al. \cite{Moon2010}.
-Direct comparison of rays requires comparison of at least 6 floating point numbers, which is too performance intensive.
-Ray spatial coherence is often measured by comparing the encoded rays.
-Different encoding methods will result in different ray spatial coherence measurement.
-Encoding method should ensure the consistency of ray spatial coherence and traversal path coherence.
+The measurement of traversal path coherence poses a challenge as the paths cannot be known in advance before intersection tests.
+Instead, \textbf{ray spatial coherence} provides a more accessible measure.
+This concept implies that rays are closely positioned in world space, sharing similar origins and directions.
+Rays with similar origins and directions are more likely to intersect with the same BVH nodes and exhibit similar access patterns.
+Hence, rays with high ray spatial coherence tend to demonstrate high traversal path coherence.
+Similar conclusions have been presented by Moon et al. \cite{Moon2010}.

+Ray reordering technique increases the coherence of rays.
+The key focus of ray reordering methods lies in the computation of ray sorting keys.
+As the analysis before, the chosen encoding method should ensure consistency between ray spatial coherence and traversal path coherence.
+Traditional ray encoding methods regard rays in three-dimensional space as points in a five-dimensional space (ray space), with three dimensions representing the origin and two dimensions representing the direction.
+The process of ray encoding involves transforming rays into one-dimensional sorting keys such as Morton codes, which are then used to sort the rays.